 Thermal treatments in controlled atmospheres

-- Annealing (complete, isotherm, workability, etc.): Annealing is the heat treatment of austenitization followed by slow cooling in the furnace to obtain the transformation of the austenite in conditions closest to equilibrium.
+Annealing: Annealing is the heat treatment of austenitization followed by slow cooling in the furnace to obtain the transformation of the austenite under conditions closer to equilibrium.

-- Extensions / Stabilizations: Heating to temperatures between 150 and 250 ° C to eliminate the structural tensions of the tetragonal martensite obtained with hardening.
+Distension/ Stabilization: heating to a temperature between 150 and 250°C to eliminate the structural tensions of tetragonal martensite obtained by quenching.

-- Subzero treatments: Sub-cooling treatment performed after the hardening of the cemented pieces, before tempering, transforming any possible excess of residual austenite in the cemented layer.
+Subzero treatment: Under-cooling treatment carried out after carburizing, before tempering, with the task of transforming a possible excess of residual austenite of the cemented layer.

-CEMENTATION: Thermal treatment of cementation carried out in the austenitic field which aims to enrich the surface layer of the steel parts with carbon through the phenomenon of diffusion in the solid phase.
+- Carburizing: Thermochemical treatment carried out in austenitic field that aims to enrich the surface layer of the steel with carbon, through the phenomenon of diffusion in solid phase.

-RESTORATION: The restoration of the amount of carbon in an alloy (usually ferrous) in the case of previous decarburization processes.
+- Recarburization: restoration of the amount of carbon in steels in the case of previous decarburization processes.

-CARBURIZING: Thermal cementation treatment performed in the austenitic field in a medium capable of simultaneously yielding carbon and nitrogen.
+- Carbonitriding: Thermochemical treatment carried out in austenitic field in a medium capable of simultaneously releasing carbon and nitrogen.

 Deformations during thermal treatments